Engineering Studies (Learning at Work) BSc (Hons)

 When you finish the course, you'll have the skills and knowledge to advance your career with your current employer and boost your long-term career prospects.

-Whilst this degree is not accredited, students who successfully complete the course could potentially gain Incorporated Engineer (IEng) status through the following professional engineering institutions:
+Whilst this degree is not accredited, students who successfully complete this course could potentially use their learning to gain professional registration.
+Students could gain Incorporated Engineer status through the following professional engineering institutions:

 What you'll study on this BSc (Hons) Engineering Studies (Learning at Work) degree